VSCodeVim/Vim/README.md

 VSCodeVim is automatically enabled following [installation](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) and reloading of VS Code.

+Vim keybindings are incompatible with [VSCode's HTML mirror cursor feature](https://code.visualstudio.com/updates/v1_41).
+You will need to set `"html.mirrorCursorOnMatchingTag": false` in `settings.json` to avoid errors and unexpected behavior (for both Mac and Windows).

 ### Mac

 To enable key-repeating execute the following in your Terminal and restart VS Code: